Dual Degree in Computer Science

 B.A. or B.S. in Computer Science from Emory

 You will spend your final two years at Emory where you will study a computer science curriculum in the Department of Mathematics & Computer Science plus one additional course outside the department to meet Emory’s general education requirements.
 You may work toward a Bachelor of Arts or a Bachelor of Science degree depending on your interests.

-To enroll in the dual-degree program, begin by meeting with program adviser Molly Smith, Director of the Science Center for Women (firstname.lastname@example.org), to discuss the program, and then submit the declaration of intent form (PDF 108 KB) as early as possible, but no later than March 1 of your first year.
+To enroll in the dual-degree program, begin by reading the student information sheet and the general education and major requirements document.
+Then, meet with program adviser Molly Smith, Director of the Science Center for Women (firstname.lastname@example.org), to discuss the program, and then submit the declaration of intent form as early as possible, but no later than March 1 of your first year.
 To complete the program, you will need to: